cmcuza/sst-gcn/readme.md

 The dataset is further divided according the number of edges of the road network subset, i.e., 173 and 40.

-Highway Tollgates Network dataset [3] is not public, thus, we don't share it here.
+Highway Tollgates Network dataset [3] is not public any more, thus, we don't share it here.

 ### Run